Resvina Imelda Pardede

 Its application in language teaching activity is still debatable.
 However, amongst of the reviewed writings and reports, the application of storytelling in English listening teaching is found plausible to refer to Serrat’s (2008) and Pardede’s (2011).
 Dennis emphasized that the types of story are based on storyteller’s purpose.
 To share knowledge, for instance, it needs to focus on mistakes made and show details how it was corrected.
 Furthermore, to develop listening skill using a short story, Pardede (2011) suggests two important ways.
 First, read the story out loud so students have the opportunity to listen to a native speaker of English (if at all possible); or second, play the story if a recording is available.

+This study employed an action research design, which is defined by Pardede (2016) as “a principled way of observing one’s teaching, reflecting upon it, and trying to analyze its weaknesses and increase its strengths. … through which educators can help themselves and their students overcome the specific problems they encounter in the learning and teaching process” (p.143).
 This two-cycled Classroom Action Research (CAR) was conducted at Sekolah Menengah Pertama (SMP) 3 PSKD, a private junior high school in Indonesia.
 Thirty students, who were in the eighth grade, were research participants.
 Instruments of data collection consisted of test and observation.
 The test was administered to record students’ listening performance.
 An objective test containing 20 test items were the instrument conducted to collect quantitative data.
 It was administered three times, namely pre-test of the first cycle, post-test of the first cycle, and post-test of the second cycle.

 The observation was undertaken to collect participants’ perception toward the application of the storytelling method.
 In addition to its functions to record the effectiveness of the storytelling, it was also used to assure and validate the improvement of the listening skill measured through the test, and the methodological technique of data triangulation.
 The observation sheet made was according to the procedure of teaching and learning listening.
 A teacher-collaborator assisted the researcher to record the mentioned procedure.